fdebrus/ha-nikobus/README.md

 # Nikobus Integration for Home Assistant
+# WORK IN PROGRESS - USE HACS and THIS INTEGRATION FOR TIME BEING http://github.com/fdebrus/Nikobus-HA

 This integration enables the control of Nikobus systems via Home Assistant, allowing you to manage various Nikobus modules directly from your Home Assistant platform.